 This homeowner appreciates traditional design and historically correct architecture.
 Their taste and preferences in home style was the typical Chester County Farmhouse.
 I explained how these homes were actually built in stages.
 The windows doors and exterior siding surfaces of the original structure and additions reflected the function and materials available during different time periods in Chester County, as well as the increasing affluence of the resident.
+And if you were to click here, you would see the approaches taken to imbue growth in economy and introduce life into the ambience.
+It doesn’t take a second thought for one to learn from such bigshots in the industry, & to enforce thier ways into your own, which would ultimately contribute to both the society and economy.

 The original living structure would have been built as much as 200 years ago with stones and trees pulled out of the ground as it was plowed and cleared for farming.
 To replicate that look we used Board and Batten Siding and created the look of thick, natural stone walls for the attached garage.